adriantorrie/EodData.jl/README.md

 ```

 ### quote_list_by_date_period_2()
-Call and assign quotes, with a smaller type ::Quote_2, for a custom date, and a custom period
+Call and assign quotes, with a smaller type `::Quote_2`, for a custom date, and a custom period
 on a particular exchange.
-If you choose "h" this will return
+If you choose `"h"` this will return
 hourly data for the exchange.
 The keys, values, and collection can be iterated over if you wish.
 ```julia